Beyond the Carnot limit: work extraction via an entropy battery: Discussion

+Similarly, the entropy battery can function as a heat storage device.
+When the environment-battery system thermalizes, the final unitless temperature $\tau_f$ is lower than the initial unitless temperature of the hot environment ($\tau_f < \tau_H$), meaning that the entropy battery absorbs and stores heat.
+Because the stored heat is distributed between the other non-energetic conserved quantities, the entropy battery achieves a higher density of heat storage than a single cold thermal bath.
+Such a mechanism could find applications in systems requiring efficient heat removal, such as spacecraft operating in vacuum or high-performance computing.

-This paper focuses on an ideal scenario in which the battery-environment systems operate adiabatically.
+This article focuses on an ideal scenario in which the battery-environment systems thermalize adiabatically.
 We briefly note the role of open-system effects here.
-Irreversibility may arise from the injection of entropy from an external source during thermalization, or from non-independent conserved quantities, such that the total entropy is non-extensive, $\mathbb{S}_\text{battery} < \mathbb{S}_\text{energy} + \mathbb{S}_\text{spin}$.
-Both reduce the effective entropy capacity of the battery, increasing the final temperature once energy and spin equilibrate across the conserved quantities and ensembles, and decreases the extractable work.
-Beyond improving isolation or enhancing the mutual independence of the conserved quantities, one could compensate for this loss by increasing the number of states, however that analysis is beyond the scope of this paper.
+Irreversibility arising from an injection of entropy from an external source, or non-independent conserved quantities, such that the total entropy is non-extensive, $\mathbb{S}_\text{battery} < \mathbb{S}_\text{energy} + \mathbb{S}_\text{spin}$ both effect the effective entropy capacity of the battery.
+Both of these effects increases the final unitless temperature once general equilibrium is reached, and decreases the extractable work.
+Beyond improving isolation or enhancing the mutual independence of the conserved quantities, one could compensate for this loss by increasing the number of states, however that analysis is beyond the scope of this article.

-Another particular field that may apply the concepts developed in this paper is quantum error correction.
-The decoherence of a qubit over time can be described as a thermalization process with a thermal environment \cite{PhysRevLett.108.080402,PrathikCherian_2019}, and as such, one can imagine that having access to another conserved quantity waste bath that is independent of the basis of measurement (the qubit) within a single physical system (the ion, superconductor etc.) would allow for the `re-direction' of decoherence into the unused degree of freedom.
+A particular field that may apply the concepts developed in this article is quantum error correction.
+The decoherence of a qubit over time can be described as a thermalization process with a thermal environment \cite{PhysRevLett.108.080402,PrathikCherian_2019}, and as such, one can imagine that having access to another conserved quantity reservoir that is independent of the basis of measurement (the qubit) within a single physical system (the ion, superconductor etc.) would allow for the `re-direction' of decoherence into the unused degree of freedom.
 If possible, this would slow the decoherence time of the measured qubit, potentially leading to less dependence on error correcting qubits.
-Actual implementation of such an error correcting technique is beyond the scope of this paper, however NMR algorithmic cooling \cite{doi:10.1073/pnas.241641898,fernandez2004algorithmic} bears some similarities in terms of using ancillary qubits (the spin states) for reversibly cooling the measurement qubit (the energy states).
+Actual implementation of such an error correcting technique is also beyond the scope of this article, however NMR algorithmic cooling \cite{doi:10.1073/pnas.241641898,fernandez2004algorithmic} bears some similarities in terms of using ancillary qubits (the spin states) for reversibly cooling the measurement qubit (the energy states).